cstoquer/pixelbox/README.md

 # Install

 From version 2, Pixelbox package no longer includes the editor.
-Instead, the editor is now a much more easy-to-use standalone application that can be downloaded [here](https://cstoquer.itch.io/pixelbox).
+Instead, the editor is now a standalone application that can be downloaded [here](https://cstoquer.itch.io/pixelbox).

 # Use

-Inside your new game project directory:

-`pixelbox`

-Pixelbox create a local server on port 3000 where your game is made available.
-Just go to `http://localhost:3000/` with your web browser.
-The application is rebuilt everytime you refresh the page in the browser.

 A Pixelbox project have the following structure:
 ```
 assets/
  ├── tilesheet.png
+ ├── palette.png
  └── maps.json
 audio/
 build/